 - Why is it harder to sue public transportation entities?

 - Is there a deadline for filing a claim for an injury on public transportation?

-Contact us to schedule a free consultation to discuss your public transportation injury case
+Contact us to schedule a free consultation for personal injury cases to discuss your public transportation injury case

 To learn more about how we can help after your public transportation accident, please call Hartel, DeSantis & Howie, LLP at (443) 749-5111 or contact us online.
 We are available 24/7 to assist you from our Hanover, MD offices.